Maziyark/maziyark.github.io/index.md

 > I'm a computational mechanobiologist.
 >
 > I develop models that help us better understand the interplay of biology & mechanics during progression of diseases.
->   >  My focus is on vascular & cardiac diseases.

 You can learn about some of my ongoing projects here.